-Biological assets consist of livestock (mostly milking cows and other cattle), crops and poultry (hatching chicken and meat broilers).
+The key audit matter How the matter was addressed in our audit Biological assets consist of livestock (mostly milking cows and other cattle), crops and poultry (hatching chicken and meat broilers).
 As discussed in Note 2.10, the Group carried its biological assets at fair value less costs to sell.
 The Group determines the fair value internally, based on a number of methods, such as, among other things, discounted cash flow method for livestock, market prices based on expected harvest yield for crops, or, for hatching chickens, based on future value of the produced eggs less costs to maintain the chicken until end of its production period and slaughter costs.
 Relatively insignificant changes in the key assumptions applied in the above valuations may have a material impact on their outcome and the amounts recognized in the financial statements.
 Estimating fair value of biological assets requires significant judgment and complex assumptions.
 Due to that fact, as well as due to the magnitude of the amounts involved, the area required our increased attention in the audit and as such was considered by us to be our key audit matter.

-How the matter was addressed in our audit

-Our audit procedures, performed, where applicable, with the assistance from our own valuation specialists, included, among other things:

-- Obtaining understanding of the Group's process of measuring the fair value of biological assets and assessing the valuation methodologies used against the relevant requirements of the financial reporting standards and market practice; - Evaluating the design and implementation of selected internal controls relating to the valuation of biological assets, including those in respect of the management's validation of the key assumptions and of the outcome of the valuations; - Independently assessing the relevant historical and market information used in the valuation of the biological assets by inspecting publicly available sources and through inquiries of the Management Board; - Considering the results of the above procedure, challenging the valuation of biological assets, and the key assumptions therein.
-This included, among other things, challenging: - For livestock milk selling price, by reference to historical experience and publicly available market sources, and expected average productive life of a milking cow, by reference to historical experience, - For crops productivity for a given crop category, by reference to historical experience, and the expected sales price, by reference to future grain prices derived from publicly available market quotations, - For hatching chickens price of the incubation eggs, by reference publicly available market prices and expected number of hatching eggs per hatching chicken in the lifetime; - Assessing biological assets-related disclosures in the consolidated financial statements against the requirements of the financial reporting standards.
+Our audit procedures, performed, where applicable, with the assistance from our own valuation specialists, included, among other things: Obtaining understanding of the Group's process of measuring the fair value of biological assets and assessing the valuation methodologies used against the relevant requirements of the financial reporting standards and market practice; Evaluating the design and implementation of selected internal controls relating to the valuation of biological assets, including those in respect of the management's validation of the key assumptions and of the outcome of the valuations; Independently assessing the relevant historical and market information used in the valuation of the biological assets by inspecting publicly available sources and through inquiries of the Management Board; Considering the results of the above procedure, challenging the valuation of biological assets, and the key assumptions therein.
+This included, among other things, challenging: For livestock - milk selling price, by reference to historical experience, and expected average productive life of a milking cow, by reference to historical experience, For crops - productivity for a given crop category, by reference to fiture grain prices derived from publicly available market quotations, For hatching chickens - price of the incubation eggs, by reference publicly available market quotations, For hatching chickens - price of the incubation eggs, by reference publicly available market quotations, For hatching chickens - price of the colosures in the consolidated financial statements against the requirements of the financial reporting standards.